|

 regarded as consisting entirely of construction waste for the purpose of calculating

-to determine the type of construction waste to be accepted at government construction
+the type of construction waste to be accepted at government construction waste

-waste disposal facilities has been revised and posted on the
+disposal facilities have been posted on the Gazette

-due consideration to the overall operational efficiency of the Construction Waste
+With due consideration to increase the transparency of C&D waste transaction records, overall operational efficiency of the Construction Waste

 Disposal Charging Scheme, transportation and disposal of construction waste, the